Hangul Fonts Dataset: a Hierarchical and Compositional Dataset for Investigating Learned Representations: Introduction

+A number of methods have been proposed to uncover ``disentangeled'' latent structure from images~\citep{cheung2014discovering, higgins2017beta, burgess2018understanding, chen2018isolating, rippel2014learning, schmidhuber1992learning, radford2015unsupervised, singh2018finegan, achille2018emergence, kazemi2019style, bengio2013replearn, olshausen1996emergence, bell1997independent, lee1999learning} and understand hierarchical structures in data and how they are learned in deep networks~\citep{nickel2017poincar, saxe2013}.
+For datasets where the form of the generative model is not known, deep representation learning methods often look for factorial or disentagled representations~\citep{cheung2014discovering, higgins2017beta, burgess2018understanding, higgins2018towards, chen2016infogan}.
+While factorial representations are useful for certain tasks like sampling~\citep{schmidhuber1992learning}, they do not generally capture hierarchical or compositional structures.
 Deep networks can learn feature hierarchies, wherein features from higher levels of the hierarchy are formed by the composition of lower level features.
-The hierarchical multiscale RNN captures the latent hierarchical structure on two tasks--character-level language modelling and handwriting sequence generation--by encoding the temporal dependencies with different timescales using a novel update mechanism~\cite{chung2016hierarchical}. \citet{livezey2018deep} showed that deep networks learn an articulatory hierarchy when trained on neural data recorded during spoken speech syllables.
-Hangul characters are formed from a hierarchy of atoms, glyphs, and geometric structure which deep networks can be trained to learn.
+The hierarchical multiscale RNN captures the latent hierarchical structure by encoding the temporal dependencies with different timescales on for character-level language modelling and handwriting sequence generation tasks~\citep{chung2016hierarchical}.
+Deep networks have been shown to learn acoustic, articulatory, and visual hierarchies when trained on speech acoustics, neural data recorded during spoken speech syllables, and natural images, respectively~\citep{nagamine2017understanding, livezey2018deep, kell2018task, yamins2014performance}.
+Developing methods to probe representations for hierarchical or compositional structures is important to develop in parallel to benchmark machine learning datasets.

+In this work, we present the new Hangul Fonts Dataset (HFD) (Fig~\ref{fig:datasets}D) designed for investigating hierarchy and compositionality in representation learning methods.
+The HFD contains a large number of data samples (391,020 across 35 fonts), annotated hierarchical and compositional structure, and naturalistic variation.
+Together these properties address a gap in benchmark datasets for deep learning, and representation learning research more broadly.
+To give examples of the potential use of the HFD, we explore whether typical deep learning methods can be used to uncover the underlying generative model of the HFD.
+We find that deep unsupervised networks to do recover the hierarchical or compositional latent structure, and supervised deep networks are able to partially recover the hierarchy latent structure.
+Thus, the Hangul Fonts Dataset will be useful for future investigations of representation learning methods.